-Nina Dobrev Stuns At Power Stylists Dinner, Following ‘Vampire Diaries’ Farewell
+Nina Dobrev Stuns At Power Stylists Dinner Following ‘Vampire Diaries’ Farewell

 A post shared by Nina Dobrev (@nina) on

-For her farewell to The Vampire Diaries, Nina Dobrev stepped back into her Elena Gilbert character, but, as US Weekly reports, it took little effort for the actress to turn to a character she had thought to have abandoned several seasons earlier.
+For her farewell to The Vampire Diaries, Nina Dobrev stepped back into her Elena Gilbert character, but, as Us Weekly reports, it took little effort for the actress to turn to a character she had thought to have abandoned several seasons earlier.
 Instead, Dobrev reveals that becoming Elena one more time was easy, comfortable, partly because she had played her Vampire Diaries alter ego for six years.

 Nina also shared that it wasn’t difficult to become Elena again, because so much of herself is intertwined into the character.
 It was as though no time had passed, as Nina jumped right back into the swing of things and felt the love of her Vampire Diaries family.